SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-19](https://user-images.githubusercontent.com/92877810/138502949-c7d3c409-a96a-418b-84a5-eb4fc19160de.png)

-👉We can also change the background of the left lane to separate the input controls from visualizations.
+🚩We can also change the background of the left lane to separate the input controls from visualizations.

 32. Click **Left Lane**

 ![4-20](https://user-images.githubusercontent.com/92877810/138502951-f6ae1f69-cd43-457c-9485-014a8f7c9ef5.png)

-👉Instead of using a solid color, we can apply a custom gradient to our story.
+🚩Instead of using a solid color, we can apply a custom gradient to our story.

 33. Expand **Lane Background Color**